CovertLab/vEcoli/doc/reference/stores.rst

         ``reconstruction/ecoli/flat/compartments.tsv`` file (see
         `Cell Component Ontology <http://brg.ai.sri.com/CCO/downloads/cco.html>`_)
-    2. ``count`` (:py:attr:`numpy.int64`): Counts of bulk molecules Instead of the full structured array, the ``evolve_state`` method of partitioned processes receive a one-dimensional array of partitioned counts (see :ref:`partitioning`).
+    2. ``count`` (:py:attr:`numpy.int64`): Counts of bulk molecules Note that the :py:meth:`~ecoli.processes.partition.PartitionedProcess.evolve_state` method of :py:class:`~ecoli.processes.partition.PartitionedProcess` does not see the full structured array with named fields through its bulk port and instead sees a 1D array of partitioned counts from the allocator (see :ref:`partitioning`).
     3. ``{}_submass`` (:py:attr:`numpy.float64`): Field for each submass
         Eight submasses are rRNA, tRNA, mRNA, miscRNA, nonspecific_RNA, protein, metabolite, water, DNA

 .. _initialization:

 Initialization
 ==============
 To create the initial value for this store, the model will go through